Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Characters

-The first character unlocked will be Isaac.
+The first character unlocked will always be Isaac.
 All other characters start off locked.

 ### Challenges